lhalcomb/LLMResearch/README.md

-# Small Language Model (SLM)
+# Learning How LLM's Work

-This project is me walking through the 8
+This project is me walking through the **Build a Large Language Model from scratch book.

 ## Features
 - Tokenization and vocabulary building